Slatefeather320/Slatefeather320/README.md

-Hello I am slate and I made a few things in python.
-Now they are here.
+I make things and then put them here